Vipercommand85/my_journey/PHP/README.md

 $db_user = "cms_www";
 $db_pass = "64w6H2r0J1zwLRyK";

-// this the procedural style
 $conn = mysqli_connect($db_host, $db_name, $db_user, $db_pass);

+// this is the procedural style
 // the use of an error handler to ensure that we have connected successfully if (mysli_connect_error()) {
 	echo mysli_connect_error();